 The late Dr Philip Rundle was a 100-yard specialist sprinter who also scored many tries as a winger with Sydney University Football Club.
 He was awarded a Blue for Athletics in 1941.
 This scholarship was kindly established by Dr Rundle’s family.

-First awarded in 2003, the Philip Rundle Scholarship is presented annually to an outstanding Sydney University Athletics Club.
+First awarded in 2003, the Philip Rundle Scholarship is presented annually to an outstanding student member of the Sydney University Athletics Club.

 Ralph’s Café has been operating on campus since 1984.
 Owners Rose, the late Ralph Panebianco, and their family, have been long-time supporters of sport on campus, particularly the Sydney Uni Flames WNBL team.